dougeby/IntuneDocs/InTuneDocs/DeployUse/monitoring-and-reports-with-microsoft-intune.md

 ---

 # Monitoring and reports with Microsoft Intune
-Intune offers the IT admin two ways to monitor an organization's devices.
-It includes software license status and actions that affect devices, like wiping a device.
+Intune offers an IT admin two ways to monitor an organization's devices.
+Monitoring includes the status of software licenses and actions that affect devices, like wiping a device.

 -   **[Reports](../deploy-use/understand-microsoft-intune-operations-by-using-reports.md)** help you monitor the status of devices that are managed by Intune.
 This includes software update status, an inventory of the software that is installed, and certificate compliance.
      With Intune reports, you also can see the hardware inventory for all devices and computers.